 But even outside of the classroom, there are many “normal” video games that you or your children can play that are actually educational.
 Focusing purely on the Nintendo Switch, we found a decent selection of titles to stealthily teach your children while they have fun.

-Here is a list of Nintendo Switch games that are actually educational, whether you’re a grown-up gamer, a parent, college student, teacher, or a first-grader, here are some options that you might enjoy:
+Here is a list of Nintendo Switch games that are actually educational, whether you’re an adult gamer, a parent, college student, teacher, or a first-grader, here are some options that you might enjoy:

 Let’s start with something for the history-buffs, shall we?
 Yes, Civilization, a title that should appeal to both teens and adults.